algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 - Should run for 7 day without charging
 - NFC should only accept one signal
-- Bluetooth should only recognize the a paired phone.
+- Bluetooth should only recognize a paired phone.
 - Has to run on a nRF52840 CPU.
 - Has to be programed in Arduino C++.
 - NFC should always be active